nicholas-camarda/tailcuff/README.md

 ```

 ## Usage
-1. Create `data` dir: create a directory called `data` inside this newly cloned directory
+1. Create `data` dir: create a directory called `data` inside this newly cloned directory using terminal:
 ```
 mkdir data
 ```
-2. Create `project_dir`: create another directory UNDER the `data` directory e.g. 'data/sorafenib-pilot3'
+2. Create `project_dir`: create another directory UNDER the `data` directory e.g. 'data/sorafenib-pilot3' using terminal:
 ```
 mkdir data/<project_name>
 ```
-3. Copy all of the .csv files from your tailcuff analysis to this `data` folder
+3. Copy all of the .csv files from your tailcuff analysis to this `data` folder (using terminal or by hand with Finder):
 4. Edit the `scripts/exec.R` file and change the variables accordingly inside Rstudio.